-Currently, the evidence using pramiracetam in humans uses either 400mg thrice daily or 600mg twice daily; both of these dosing regiments totals 1,200mg of pramiracetam daily.
+Currently, the evidence using pramiracetam in humans uses either 400mg thrice daily or 600mg twice daily; both of these dosing regiments total 1,200mg of pramiracetam daily.
 It is unsure if pramiracetam should be taken with meals, and it is not clear if 1,200mg is the optimal dosage or not.
 This does, however, does appear effective.
 It appears to be effective when taken acutely (1-2 hours) before cognitive testing, and studies looking at working memory do not note many effects.
-Human studies support this, but they are limited in statistical power and currently, there are no human studies in otherwise healthy youth for the purpose of cognitive enhancement.
+Human studies support this, but they are limited in statistical power, and currently, there are no human studies in otherwise healthy youth for the purpose of cognitive enhancement.

 Huperzine-A is a compound extracted from the herbs of the Huperziceae family.
 It is a substance purified from a plant called Chinese club moss.
-Although the makers of huperzine A start with a plant, their product is the result of a lot of laboratory manipulation. acetylcholine.
+Although the makers of huperzine A start with a plant, their product is the result of a lot of laboratory manipulation.
 This supplement is thought to improve short-term memory and long-term cognition by protecting acetylcholine—a neurotransmitter—from degradation.
-A 2013 meta-analysis of clinical studies suggest it may improve memory and mental function in adults with dementia, though the authors of the review appended a warning that “the findings should be interpreted with caution due to the poor methodological quality of the included trials.”
+A 2013 meta-analysis of clinical studies suggests it may improve memory and mental function in adults with dementia, though the authors of the review appended a warning that “the findings should be interpreted with caution due to the poor methodological quality of the included trials.”

 It is a highly purified drug, unlike herbs that typically contain hundreds of chemical ingredients.
-It is known as an acetylcholinesterase inhibitor, which means that it stops an enzyme from breaking down acetylcholine which results in increases in acetylcholine.
-Acetylcholine is one of the chemicals that our nerves use to communicate in the brain, muscles, and other areas, which is also known as the learning neurotransmitter, and is involved in muscle contraction as well.
+It is known as an acetylcholinesterase inhibitor, which means that it stops an enzyme from breaking down acetylcholine, which results in increases in acetylcholine.
+Acetylcholine is one of the chemicals that our nerves use to communicate in the brain, muscles, and other areas, which is also known as the learning neurotransmitter and is involved in muscle contraction as well.
 Increasing levels of acetylcholine is routinely used as a technique amongst weight-lifters and scholars.

 The drug is used for Alzheimer’s disease, memory and learning enhancement, and age-related memory impairment.
-It is also used for treating a muscle disease called myasthenia gravis, for increasing alertness and energy, and for protecting against agents that damage the nerves such as nerve gases.
+It is also used for treating a muscle disease called myasthenia gravis, for increasing alertness and energy, and for protection against agents that damage the nerves such as nerve gases.
 Huperzine A is thought to be beneficial for problems with memory, loss of mental abilities (dementia), and the muscular disorder myasthenia gravis because it causes an increase in the levels of acetylcholine.

 This article is for informational purposes only and does not constitute medical advice.
 Explore Biotech does not recommend or endorse any specific products, studies, opinions, or other information mentioned in this article.
-This article is not intended to be used for, or as a substitute for, professional medical advice, diagnosis, or treatment.
-Always seek the advice of a physician or other qualified health provider with any questions you may have before starting any new treatment or discontinuing any existing treatment.
+This article is not intended to be used for, or as a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of a physician or other qualified health provider with any questions you may have before starting any new treatment or discontinuing an existing treatment.
 Reliance on any information provided in this article or by Explore Biotech is solely at your own risk.